Talks break down between province, Wet'suwet'en hereditary chiefs over Coastal GasLink pipeline standoff | CBC News

 The RCMP had said it would stand down from any enforcement activities for the seven days of talks between the B.C. government and the Wet'suwet'en chiefs.

-The RCMP has maintained a presence on the Morice West Forest Service Road since January 2019, when the police force launched a raid against a Wet'suwet'en checkpoint along the road that was blocking Coastal GasLink workers.
+The RCMP has maintained a presence on the Morice West Forest Service Road since January 2019, when the police enforced the injunction against a Wet'suwet'en checkpoint along the road that was blocking Coastal GasLink workers.

 The RCMP has since set up its own checkpoint on the forest road and is controlling access to the area, including putting a ban on helicopter flights.